emiloberg/liferay-ddmtool/README.md

 #### Project Settings
 * `projectName`.
 Your project name.
 App may be called with command line argument `--project myproject` to skip the project selection menu.
 * `filesPath`.
 Full path to where your DDMs are.
-This is typically the folder you want to have under versioning control.
+This is typically the folder you want to have under version control.
 * `defaultLocale`.
 New DDMs will be uploaded with the name/description in this locale.

 ##### Host(s)